faimankwong/react_native_expo_exchange_rate/README.md

-# Final Project: Self-Designed App
+# React native exchange rate app

 Implement a project with JavaScript and React Native from scratch.
 Develop a workflow for developing mobile apps.